Dragon Ball Z: Budokai 2

 While not as extensively changed as other versions, the European version is essentially the same as the US version but with Japanese voice-overs, and the intro theme ("Kusuburu heart ni Hi o Tsukero!!") retains its lyrics as well.

 The GameCube release of Budokai 2, released a year after the original PS2 release, also has its own changes made to the game.
-These mainly include adding in previously Japanese exclusive features (specifically, the Z difficulty for Dragon World and the new costumes for Goku, and Piccolo), but the game itself has also been redesigned graphically to incorporate cel-shading.
+These include adding in previously Japanese exclusive features (specifically, the Z difficulty for Dragon World and the new costumes for Goku and Piccolo).